Steven Kwan Player Props: Guardians vs. Twins

 Steven Kwan At The Plate

-- Kwan is batting .268 with four doubles, a triple and 21 walks.
+- Kwan is hitting .267 with four doubles, a triple, a home run and 21 walks.

-- Among the qualified hitters in MLB action, he ranks 72nd in batting average, 49th in on-base percentage, and 161st in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 69th, his on-base percentage ranks 46th, and he is 150th in the league in slugging.

-- Kwan has driven in a run in six games this year (18.8%), including two games with multiple runs batted in.
+- Kwan has driven in a run in seven games this season (21.2%), including two games with multiple runs batted in.

-- He has scored at least once 13 times this season (40.6%), including one multi-run game.
+- In 14 of 33 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.